 He started as a graffiti (letters) artist and never stopped considering himself as such.
 One may think that his work does not fit at all in this category but what he does now originate from his graffiti style and is in direct line of this influence.
 But he gave us the best answer to this question during an interview in 2009: “I’m not concerned with labels.”

 When questioned about the political dimension of his work, he answered that people are fed up with politics and that this is why he separates his work from it.
 But is this really it?
 His huge creatures are bound to a very spiritual conception of art and nature.
 They are creations of dreams and imagination but raise awareness about the inconsideration that society can have towards our environment and the lack of consciousness when it comes to ecological issues.
 Symbols as hypertrophy, deformation and sometimes monstrosity are universal symbols of spirituals and ethicals issues that are very present in modern societies.

-SEGO had the occasion to work in various countries and participated in an exhibition in Brooklyn at the Dorian Grey Gallery in 2014 where twelve Mexican street artists reflected the inventive aesthetic of Mexico City’s street art.
-He collaborated with famous street artist as Roa with whom he shares a common inspiration: nature and animals, or Saner.
+SEGO had the occasion to work in various countries such as Brazil, Cuba, USA and France, and participated in an exhibition in Brooklyn at the Dorian Grey Gallery in 2014 where twelve Mexican street artists reflected the inventive aesthetic of Mexico City’s street art.
+He collaborated with famous street artist as Roa with whom he shares a common inspiration: nature and animals, or Mexican illustrator Saner.
 SEGO artwork is a unique way of bringing back nature and color in the urban landscape.
-His pieces of art are a spiritual and experimental quest in which imagination, dreams, and symbols are used as a way to escape social or political instabilities and raise awareness about modern societies' lack of interest in environmental issues.
+His pieces of art are a spiritual and experimental quest in which imagination, dreams, and symbols are used as a way to escape social or political instabilities and raise awareness about modern societies’ lack of interest in environmental issues.